Monetra/mstdlib/cluster/README.md

 ### HeartBeat

-A heartbeat packet is queued to be sent to every node at a rate of 4x AvgLatency or 20ms, whichever is greater.
+A heartbeat packet is queued to be sent to every node at a rate of 4x LatencyMs or 20ms, whichever is greater.
 This does mean that 2 heartbeats will occur during this interval as each node will initiate a heartbeat to the other in order to measure latency.
 Any node in the state of `Leader`, `Follower`, `Voter`, or `Join` must participate in Heartbeats.